Mental Influence on Genes, Mutation, and Evolution

 No one disputed that Kammerer had an unusual gift for raising and breeding amphibians and reptiles in the laboratory.
 This in itself may represent a measure of psi ability.
 The production of the apparent genetic changes in the salamanders and frogs may have been due to psi talents in the experimenter which were not consciously utilized or even recognized by himself or others.

 The Darwinian view that evolution is determined by environmental selection acting upon genetic endowment has been favored because it has the support of theories and research evidence.
 This has led to the belief that the Lamarckian hypothesis that environmental factors may influence genetic propensities is disproved.
 These theories are not mutually exclusive.
-Both may be correct.
-That is, Darwinian selection of the fittest genes may coexist with Lamarckian influences upon them.
+Both

 The Lamarckian hypothesis appears best supported by evidence from reports of Burbank’s work.
 The work of Kammerer is also suggestive, though clouded by questions of possible fraud.
 It is unfortunate that in these men’s time there were few who were open to exploration of psi phenomena.
 They had to work in isolation, eventually carrying much of their knowledge to the grave.